Connect with us

 Bizarre

-The grisly, perverse crimes of Gordon Stewart Northcott
+The Grisly, Perverse Crimes of Gordon Stewart Northcott

 While many serial killers climb their way to infamy and even achieve reverence by a twisted base, many killers drift away into the annals of history without fanatics sending prison letters or buying their paintings.
 Some of this has to do with the temporal distance: it is easy to get famous when the news plays all day, every day.
 One of these semi-forgotten killers is Gordon Stewart Northcott.

-Born Canada at the turn of the century, Northcott immigrated to Los Angeles in the mid-1920’s and convinced his father to buy him a plot of land in Wineville, California in 1926.
+Born in Canada at the turn of the century, Northcott immigrated to Los Angeles in the mid-1920’s and convinced his father to buy him a plot of land in Wineville, California in 1926.
 On this land and with the aid of his father and nephew, he built a chicken ranch and a house.
 With permission from his nephew, Sandford Clark’s parents, Northcott kept the boy on at the ranch.

 It wasn’t until 1928 that authorities or family members of Northcott began to understand just how wrong things were at the ranch.
 Several local boys went missing and the family of Stanley Clark began to fear for his welfare.
 Jessie, Clark’s sister, made the journey from Canada to Wineville to check on her brother.
 At this point, Stanley revealed to her that his uncle had been beating him, as well as sexually abusing him.